Mentions of lists, predictions and doubtful truths can be made vaguer so they are less likely to be proved untrue

 HEDGING OF LISTS

 Lists in a text are usually associated with what I call a “list name” – a more general expression that sums up all of the words in the list (see 55.
-Listing 2: Full Sentences and 122.
+Sentence Lists 2: Main-Message and 122.
 Signpost Words in Multi-Sentence Listing).
 List names do not have to be put into words, but they often are.
 Here is an example:

 (a) The primary colours are red, yellow and blue.